 Note: The calibration channel, named nVELCO (or nACCCO), produces an output if and only if the calibration is in progress.

-While the calibration is in progress, the webpage shows the warning message

-Calibration in progress and Discovery flags the status icon in yellow.
+While the calibration is in progress, the webpage shows the warning message and Discovery flags the status icon in yellow.